kubernetes/community/events/events-team/content/new-contributor-workshops/new-contributor-workshop-lead.md

     - ensure attendees meet technical and experience requirements for their course
     - obtain a comprehensive list of names, emails, and GitHub handles
 - Coordinate with the [SIG Meet and Greet organizer](/events/events-team/content/sig-contrib-events.md#sig-meet-and-greet) (may be a different role to be determined by core team)
-- Ensure to advertise the SIG-Intros
+- Ensure to advertise the SIG-Intros.
-- Solicit feedback from workshop participants
+- Solicit feedback from workshop participants.

 ## Time Commitment